kelleymarne/Team-Profiles/README.md

 Next i knew that i was going to need templates for the HTML that was going to be generated.
 I decided to go with Bootstrap and use the cards.
 That seemed like the simplest options as well as what matched the mock up best.

 I just created 3 seperate HTML files and put the basic bones of what each 'Roles' card would look like.

+---

+I have actually really liked using inquirer the last little bit.
+I just made sure to set up my questions i knew i was going to be neeing.
+It was a little  for me to figure out how to best set up the quesion based on the role they chose for that member. i was able to figure out how to go about setting up the next question depending on what their choice was from the role.